ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 {: #migrate-vsi-from-classic-to-vpc-on-classic-task}

 Complete the following steps to migrate an image template that is associated with a virtual server instance in the classic infrastructure to the {{site.data.keyword.vpc_short}} infrastructure.
 When the custom image is available in {{site.data.keyword.vpc_short}}, you can use it to create a virtual server.

+For an example of using shell scripts to migrate a classic instance to an {{site.data.keyword.vpc_short}} instance, see [Automate the Migration of a Workload Based on Virtual Servers from Classic Infrastructure to VPC](https://www.ibm.com/cloud/blog/automate-the-migration-of-a-workload-based-on-virtual-servers){: external} and [vpc-tutorials](https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-migrate-from-classic){: external}.
+{: tip}

 ### Step 1 - Create an image template
 {: #migrate-create-template}